soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - 0-2 whitespace characters
 - An equal sign (=)
 - 0-2 whitespace characters
-- Any combination of between 43 and 53 lower- or uppercase letters, digits, or the percent sign (%)
+- Any combination of between 43-53 characters that are lower- or uppercase letters, digits, or the percent sign (%)
 - The string "%3d"
 - Any character that is not a lower- or uppercase letter, digit, or percent sign (%)